kssh18/Git-practise/README.md

     - `git diff` differeneceo of what is changed but not stagged.

     - `git reset [file]` unstage a file while retaining changes in working directory.

+    - `git add [file]` adds a file as it looks now to your next commit.